Amier3/azure-securemessaging-tf-go/lab/1-Terraform-Setup.md

 ### Configure Private Endpoint

-Since we disabled public network access to our service bus, we have to create from scratch a way for our private subnet and network to communicate with it.
-We accomplish that through creating the private endpoint and a new DNS record that'll link to that endpoint.
+Since we disabled public network access to our service bus, we have to build a communication channel to our private subnet from scratch.
+We accomplish that through a private endpoint and a new DNS record that'll link to that endpoint.

 ``` HCL
 resource "azurerm_private_endpoint" "tutorial_private_endpoint" {